-The second, which is actually the first, was having a podcast on leadership I actually was interviewed for last November by my buddy Jesan Sorrells go live on Friday afternoon.
+The second, which is actually the first, was having a podcast on leadership I actually was interviewed for by my buddy Jesan Sorrells go live; yay!

-The third, which was actually the second, came from reading an article on Saturday titled A Simple 3 Step Process to Win Your Readers’ Hearts written by a guy named Jason Quay.
-In that article his first recommendation was to find out who your top competitors are by going to Google and putting in a search term like “top xxxxx blogs” to see where, or if, you have any standing in that realm because it helps you figure out the audience you want to target if you have a specific niche.
+The third, which was actually the second, came from reading an article titled A Simple 3 Step Process to Win Your Readers’ Hearts written by a guy named Jason Quay.
+In that article, his first recommendation was to find out who your top competitors are by going to Google and putting in a search term like “top xxxxx blogs” to see where, or if, you have any standing in that realm, because it helps you figure out the audience you want to target if you have a specific niche.

 If I may, let me take a moment for myself. 🙂

 That’s pretty cool if you ask me.
-It’s as cool as being listed on Guy Kawasaki’s Alltop site under the leadership category.
+It’s as cool as being listed on Guy Kawasaki’s Alltop site (now defunct) under the leadership category.
 So, I do get some props here and there.

 I then decided to try to see where I stood in the worlds of blogging and social media.
-Turns out there are few sites that actually track that type of thing.
+Turns out there are few sites that actually track that type of thing these days.
 Many of the lists I found were purely arbitrary, based on what the author liked rather than having any criteria.
-I also decided to check out the main topics of my other blogs because I was on a roll.
-My finance blog came in #283 on one site and my local blog came in at #7; not that Syracuse has tons of bloggers putting out a lot of content. lol
+I also decided to check out the main topics of my other blog because I was on a roll.
+My local blog came in at #7; not that Syracuse has tons of bloggers putting out a lot of content. lol

 You know what?
 Seeing your work being listed among a number of those you consider as your peers is kind of uplifting.
 It feels like a validation of your work and words, and it’s hard not to feel good if and when you see it.